 The NIKKOR Z 24-200mm f/4-6.3 VR is the first non-S Line full-frame Nikkor Z lens.
-This is also evidenced by the materials of manufacture – the body is almost completely made of plastic.
+The lens body is almost entirely made of plastic.
 Nevertheless, the novelty has inherited some of the features of the lenses of the top line.
-First of all, it is a programmable electronic focusing ring, which can be assigned to control aperture, exposure compensation or ISO.
-And also the base of the mount is made of metal and has a sealing rubber insert on the flange, and the lens itself is protected from moisture and dust.
+First of all, it is a programmable electronic focusing ring, which can be assigned to control aperture, exposure compensation, or ISO.
+And also, the base of the mount is made of metal and has a sealing rubber insert on the flange, and the lens is protected from moisture and dust.

 The optical design of the NIKKOR Z 24-200mm f/4-6.3 VR consists of 19 elements in 15 groups.
-There are 2 extra-low dispersion (ED) glass elements, 1 aspherical extra-low dispersion (ED) glass element, 2 aspherical elements, ARNEO coated elements, and a fluorine-coated front element.
+There are two extra-low dispersion (ED) glass elements, one aspherical extra-low dispersion (ED) glass element, two aspherical elements, ARNEO coated elements, and a fluorine-coated front element.

-The minimum focusing distance is from 50 cm at the wide angle to 70 cm at the long end.
-Focusing is silent, when the distance is changed, the front element does not move.
+The minimum focusing distance is from 50 cm at the wide-angle to 70 cm at the long end.
+Focusing is silent; when the length is changed, the front element does not move.

 The diaphragm, as the name implies, is variable.
 The minimum values are F/22–36.
 The diaphragm design has a rounded opening and consists of 7 blades.